 Whitestone Cheese, Corner Torridge & Humber Streets

 We gobbled up a tasting plate of six Whitestone cheeses at the factory shop, cheese is also sold from the little Whitestone Cheese caravan at the Oamaru Famers Market on Sundays.
-Those interested in the cheesemaking process can watch cheesemakers at work in the viewing corridor.
+Those interested in the cheesemaking process can take a guided tour and tasting.
 See the FAQ section to find the answers to lots of cheese related questions.

 Grain & Seed Cafe, Cromwell Heritage Precinct

 The original Cromwell town centre, homes, farms and orchards were intentionally flooded to make way for Clyde Dam.
 Fortunately, many historic buildings from the town centre were disassembled and put back together on the site that is now Cromwell Heritage Precinct (formerly Old Cromwell Town).
 It's worth stopping in Cromwell to walk around the area, artists sell their work from some of the old buildings and Grain and Seed Cafe in the old grain store is a good place to stop for refreshments.
 (For more information about Cromwell Heritage Precinct see thecuriouskiwi/blog - The town that drowned).

 The Garden is a peaceful setting to enjoy a cup of tea and a Chinese board game, if I was a resident I'd buy a 12 month pass.
 The tea shop menu isn't large but items include traditional Chinese buns and fortune cookies.
 Admission to the garden is $9.50 adults, children under 13 free.
 Audio tours - free.
 Open 7 days.
 The Garden hosts a Moon Festival each September, visit Facebook for more information.
 (A blog post about Dunedin Chinese Garden).

 Otoko Espresso, Haast (check Facebook incase it's on the move)